Smertig/banana/docs/api/tg/types/inline_query_result_cached_sticker.rst

    .. cpp:member:: optional_t<inline_keyboard_markup_t> reply_markup

+   Optional.
 Inline keyboard attached to the message

    .. cpp:member:: optional_t<input_message_content_t> input_message_content

+   Optional.
 Content of the message to be sent instead of the sticker